vapor/docs/4.0/docs/routing.md

 #### Catchall

 This is a dynamic route component that matches one or more components.
 It is specified using just `**`.
-Any string at this position or later positions will be allowed in the request.
+Any string at this position or later positions will be matched in the request.

 ```swift
 // responds to GET /foo/bar